From prompt engineering to context engineering

 docmancer query "parametrize fixture scope"

-If the query returns the wrong sections, prompt tuning is unlikely to rescue the workflow.
+For docs: if the query returns the wrong sections, prompt tuning is unlikely to rescue the workflow.
 If the query returns the right sections and the agent is still wrong, the problem is more likely to be context window management, task framing, or answer synthesis than raw retrieval.
-The useful loop is simple: add the source, inspect what was indexed, query the exact task, and then adjust the source set or query phrasing before touching the system prompt.

 Agentic coding best practices, at a glance

-If you skimmed this far, here is the whole framework in six lines.
+If you skimmed this far, here is the whole framework in eight lines.

 Run this yourself